-Decrease in non-current assets of £0.3m (0.5%)
+Increase in non-current assets of £2.9m (5.5%)

-Reflecting a small decrease in the market value of investments.
+Reflecting significant increase in the market value of investments.

-Decrease in longer term creditors of £0.2m (5.5%)
+Decrease in longer term creditors of £0.5m (15.2%)

 External borrowing on bank loans and obligations on finance leases has reduced year on year, primarily as a result of scheduled capital and lease repayments.